gramineproject/graphene/README.rst

 Although manifest files are optional for Graphene, running an application usually requires some minimal configuration in its manifest file.
-A |_| sensible manifest file will include paths to the library OS and GNU library C, environment variables such as LD_LIBRARY_PATH and file systems to be mounted.
+A |_| sensible manifest file will include paths to the library OS and other libraries the application requires;
+environment variables, such as LD_LIBRARY_PATH; and file systems to be mounted.

 Here is an example of manifest files::